doina1234/genome_analysis_pipeline_update/README.md

 ## Overview
-The Snakemake pipeline performs the following steps:
+The Snakemake pipeline performs the following steps by default:

 1. **Quality Control and Trimming**
    	- `fastp`: Performs quality filtering and adapter trimming on raw sequencing reads using [fastp](https://github.com/OpenGene/fastp).